apache/nuttx/configs/olimex-lpc1766stk/README.txt

   thttpd-binfs:
     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.
-This version uses the built-in binary format with the BINFS file system, otherwise it is equivalent to thttpd-binfs.
+This version uses the built-in binary format with the BINFS file system and the Union File System.
+    Otherwise it is equivalent to thttpd-binfs.

     NOTES: